Torram/magic-docs/docs/Server/src/controllers/ShopifyController.md

 ```

 ### verifyWebhook
-Function that validates if a webhook is valid.
+Function that checks if a webhook is valid.
 ```tsx
 export function verifyWebhook(payload: any, hmac: string): boolean {
     const message = payload.toString();